CurveDocs/curve-docs/docs/deployments/contract-deployments.md

 ### Stableswap-NG

-The full documentation for the `stableswap-ng` contracts can be found [here](../stableswap-exchange/stableswap-ng/overview.md).
-Source code for the `stableswap-ng` contracts is available on [:material-github: GitHub](https://github.com/curvefi/stableswap-ng).
+The full documentation for the `Stableswap-NG` contracts can be found [here](../stableswap-exchange/stableswap-ng/overview.md).
+Source code for the `Stableswap-NG` contracts is available on [:material-github: GitHub](https://github.com/curvefi/stableswap-ng).

 !!!warning "Implementation Contracts"
     Every `Factory` contract has different implementation contracts which are used for different purposes.
 For more information, please refer to the according part of the [documentation](../factory/twocrypto-ng/overview.md).